Issue:

 Medicaid funding is the backbone of services to people with developmental disabilities across the nation, and particularly in New York State.
 Medicaid comprises approximately 90 percent of the funding to The Arc New York and other developmental disabilities providers in our state.
 Cuts to Medicaid funding would prove devastating to the families we support and services we provide.

-Medicaid is still at risk and advocates across the nation and state are working tirelessly to keep people with intellectual and developmental disabilities (I/DD) at the forefront of policy decisions.
-Dedicated funding for Home and Community Based Services (HCBS), paid leave for caregivers, and increasing the Supplemental Security Income (SSI) resource and asset limit continues to be part of our federal priorities.
+Defending dedicated funding for HCBS, providing paid leave for caregivers, and increasing the Supplemental Security Income (SSI) resource and asset limits continues to be part of our federal priorities.
 As the need for HCBS continues to grow, the funding and increased investments is more important now than ever.

 Every day, New Yorkers with I/DD rely on not-for-profit HCBS providers in the voluntary sector for programs and supports to lead a fuller, more inclusive life.
 A trained and dedicated workforce, along with consistent financial investments, are needed to provide these services, which are funded through the 1915c Medicaid waiver.
 If programs are unable to operate due to insufficient funding, these still needed services will become the responsibility of state agencies, at a higher cost to taxpayers.

-For decades, New York state has not made adequate investments to sustain the programs and services people with I/DD rely on.
+For decades, New York state has not made adequate and consistent investments to sustain the programs and services people with I/DD rely on.
 Our field has received very few cost-of-living adjustments (COLA) to keep up with inflation and rising costs in the last decade.
 The annual COLA is intended to increase budgets appropriately to adjust for these factors.
-In the past decade, inflation rose nearly 30%, yet our field received only a 10.5% COLA over that time period.
-The proposed 3.2% COLA for 2024-25 is derived from NYS statute, which states the annual COLA will be calculated based on the Consumer Price Index (CPI-U) from July of the previous year.
-Upholding the COLA will support the increased cost of delivering quality services and sustain supports for the future.
+In the past decade, inflation rose 30%, yet our field received only a 13.4% COLA rate increase over that time period.
+The proposed 7.8% rate increase for 2025-26 is partially derived from NYS statute, which states the annual COLA will be calculated based on the Consumer Price Index (CPI-U) from July of the previous year, which stands at 2.9%.
+The additional percentage requested constiutues what has been witheld over the past three years.
+4.5% + 0.4% + 2.9 = (7.8%).
+Investing in an overall rate increase will support the increased cost of delivering quality services and sustain supports for the future.

 Simply put, it is absolutely critical that we secure adequate government funding to invest in our workforce and our programs to provide supports for the people we serve.
 Without this, our programs could be reduced or eliminated due to lack of staffing, and many years of progress toward community integration, choice, and deinstitutionalization will be lost.